About Help FAQ

 The overall result was a change in 129 nomenclature that specifies groups of strains related by their common parental lineage.
 The major parental lineages include:

 The numbers following the letters (e.g., P3) distinguish the different 129 parent strains within each lineage.
-These nomenclature changes affect the strain names for inbred 129 mice and all mice carrying transgenes, and spontaneous and targeted mutations maintained on a 129 background.
-Mice carrying targeted mutations (e.g.,"knockouts") are maintained on a mixture of C57BL/6 and a particular 129 strain.
+These nomenclature changes affect the strain names for inbred 129 mice and all strains carrying transgenes, spontaneous, targeted and other induced mutations on a 129 background.
+Targeted mutations (e.g., "knockouts") often are maintained on a mixture of C57BL/6 and a particular 129 strain.
 This mixed genetic background was previously designated simply B6;129.
-Strain names were revised to primarily B6;129P or B6;129S, distinguishing between 129 strains that are from the parental (P) or steel (S) lineages.
+Strain names were revised, primarily to B6;129P or B6;129S, to distinguish between 129 strains that are from the parental (P) or steel (S) lineages.

 The exact origin and breeding history of some spontaneous and targeted mutations maintained on either a 129 background or mixed B6;129 is unknown.
-Therefore, substrain information has been eliminated from some strain names and is designated simply 129 or B6;129.
-A copy of the article by Festing, et al.(Mamalian Genome, 10:836, 1999) further describing the rationale behind the nomenclature changes and the revised nomenclature for strain 129 appears below.
+Therefore, substrain information has been left out of some strain names and such strains are designated simply 129 or B6;129.
+Information below, taken from the article by Festing, et al., (Mammalian Genome, 10:836, 1999), further describes the rationale behind the nomenclature changes.
+Mouse Genome Informatics updates the nomenclature table; the most recent revision occurred in March, 2009.

 Revised nomenclature for strain 129 mice